rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 2 Errata.md

 # AZ-500T00 Learning Path 2 Labs Errata (2020 revision)

-Updated November and September 2021 - Labs are the same as July 2020 revision <br>
 When starting each lab choose Yes when prompted to be visible in networks<br>

 # Remember anywhere the term Azure Active Directory (AAD) select Microsoft Entra ID  (Name change)